RitamPal26/log_guarder/README.md

 I chose the **Rich** library over standard `print()` statements.
 Color-coded alerts and structured tables allow operators to spot critical threats instantly, reducing "alert fatigue."

+### 5. Compiled Binary Distribution
+To adhere to the **Write Once, Run Anywhere** philosophy, the project includes a PyInstaller build, resulting binary bundles the Python interpreter and the Rich dependency.

 ## Project Structure

 ```text